yahoojapan/k2hash/developer.md

  - qhandle
    Specify the handle of the queue.
  - ppval
-   Specify a pointer to the buffer that stores the poped value from the queue (binary string).
+   Specify a pointer to the buffer that stores the popped value from the queue (binary string).
 Please release the returned pointer.
  - pvallen
    The buffer length of *pval is returned.
  - ppattrspck